Munich

 Where to Stay

-Getting There
+Getting There and Around

-Munich Airport (MUC) is connected to the city centre by the S-Bahn (S1 and S8 lines, about 40 minutes, around €13).
-High-speed trains from Frankfurt take around 3 hours; from Berlin, about 4 hours.
+Munich Airport (MUC) is connected to the city centre by the S-Bahn (S1 and S8 lines, about 40 minutes, around 13 euros).
+High-speed trains from Frankfurt take about 3 hours; from Berlin, about 4 hours.
+The U-Bahn and S-Bahn system is excellent and the city is walkable in the centre.
+A bicycle is genuinely useful for the Englischer Garten and the canal system.